kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Enhanced_Theory_Presentation.md

     STDEV(BaseSalary) AS SalaryStandardDeviation
 FROM Employees
 WHERE IsActive = 1
-GROUP BY Department, JobTitle
+GROUP BY DepartmentID, JobTitle
 HAVING
     -- Multiple aggregate conditions
     COUNT(*) >= 5                               -- At least 5 employees
-    AND AVG(BaseSalary) BETWEEN 50000 AND 150000    -- Average salary in range
+    AND AVG(BaseSalary) BETWEEN 50000 AND 150000    -- Average BaseSalary in range
-    AND MAX(BaseSalary) - MIN(BaseSalary) > 20000       -- Significant salary variation
+    AND MAX(BaseSalary) - MIN(BaseSalary) > 20000       -- Significant BaseSalary variation
     AND STDEV(BaseSalary) < 15000                   -- Not too much variation
     -- Percentage-based conditions
-    AND MIN(BaseSalary) > 0.7 * AVG(BaseSalary)        -- Min salary at least 70% of average
+    AND MIN(BaseSalary) > 0.7 * AVG(BaseSalary)        -- Min BaseSalary at least 70% of average
-ORDER BY Department, AverageSalary DESC;
+ORDER BY DepartmentID, AverageSalary DESC;
 ```

 #### **Conditional Aggregation in HAVING**